DominiquePaul/ClockBlocks/README.md

 > "The bad news is time flies.
 The good news is you're the pilot." - Michael Altshuler

-Are you ready to take control of your time and skyrocket your productivity?
-Say hello to ClockBlocks, the revolutionary time-tracking app that turns your workday into a game of personal growth!
+Are you ready to take control of your time and understand whether how you spend oyur time is in line with your goals?
+Say hello to ClockBlocks, the time-tracking app that works like a Chess Clock and helps you understand how you spend your work day.

 ## 🚀 Why ClockBlocks?